mdozmorov/RNA-seq/README.md

 - `Analysis.Rmd` - main RNA-seq analysis pipeline, for `featureCount` counts.
 Prerequisites:
     - A path to data folder.
 This folder should have 3 subfolders:
         - `03_featureCount` - gzipped count files outputted by `featureCount`
+        - `results` - folder where the results will be stored
         - `data` - Must have `sample_annotation.csv` file.
 Annotation file should have "Sample" column with sample names, and any other annotation columns.
 Include "Group" column containing covariate of interest.
 Example:
 ```
 # Sample,Group